slzhffktm/go-eth-interact/README.md

 1. Go to the `contracts/` directory and follow the README there
 2. Go to the `backend/` directory and follow the README there

-## Future Improvements

-- Deploying smart contract in Golang
-- Writing to smart contract in Golang

 ## Resources

 - [Alchemy Hello World Smart Contract tutorial](https://docs.alchemy.com/alchemy/tutorials/hello-world-smart-contract)